Major financial decisions can create a lot of anxiety, particularly if it involves a product you may not know a ton about like an annuity.

 Comparing Products

 A good starting point in your research is learning more about the different types of annuities that are available to you.
-There are quite a few variations out there, and educating yourself on the main types can help you start to form an idea of which version you might be able to use to achieve your goals.
+There is a variety of annuity product solutions available.
+Taking the time to learn about the options can help you decide which one is right for your situation.

 A simple product where you agree upon a fixed rate of interest over a set amount of time.